Sue-Lae McCalla

-Sue-Lae McCalla (born 24 November 1992) is a Jamaican footballer who plays as a defender for the Jamaica men's national team and captains Mount Pleasant Football Academy.
+Sue-Lae Ramon McCalla (born 24 November 1992) is a Jamaican footballer who plays as a centre-back for RAEC Mons and the Jamaica national team.

-Career

-Club
+Club career

-McCalla has spent his entire professional playing career in Jamaica, signing for Portmore United, Cavalier, Humble Lions and Mount Pleasant.
+McCalla spent most of his professional playing career in Jamaica, signing for Portmore United, Cavalier, Humble Lions and Mount Pleasant.

-McCalla scored a brace in the 2022-23 Jamaica Premier League finals to secure Mount Pleasant their first ever top flight title.
+He scored a brace in the 2022–23 Jamaica Premier League finals to secure Mount Pleasant their first ever top flight title.

 In September 2025, McCalla was transfer to RAEC Mons in the Belgian third division.

-International/National Team
+International career

 McCalla made his debut for Jamaica in 2023.